-Whenever there happens to be any kind of incidents that disturb the peace of the city of Bangalore, like it happens with increasing frequency these days, be it over the Kaveri river water-sharing issue or when women are assaulted during celebrations, social media, mainstream media, and personal discussions erupt with messages expressing shock, surprise, and indignation about those incidents.
-"Isn't Bangalore a cosmopolitan city, the IT capital?"
-"Why are Bangaloreans acting/reacting like this?", "Aren't these educated people?" and so on they ask, gaping at be it the response to a bandh call or about the sheer amounts of violence rocking the city, watching in disbelief as men roam the streets of India's technology capital burning buses and trucks, throwing stones at establishments, molesting women and attacking evil mobile-store display canopies.
+Whenever there occurs an incident that disturbs the peace of the city of Bangalore, like does with increasing frequency these days be it over the Kaveri river water-sharing issue or when women are assaulted during celebrations, social media, mainstream media, and personal discussions erupt with messages and expressions of shock, surprise, indignation, and disbelief.
+“Isn’t Bangalore a cosmopolitan city, the IT capital?”, “Why are Bangaloreans acting/reacting like this?”, “Aren’t these educated people?” and so on they ask, gaping at the response to a bandh call or the sheer amounts of violence rocking the city or the general lawlessness, watching in disbelief as men roam the streets of India’s technology capital burning buses and trucks, throwing stones at establishments, molesting women and attacking evil mobile-store display canopies.

 — Ryan Pereira (@ryanpereira) September 12, 2016

 NOTE: This is not about the hows and whys of the assault or riot incidents, the internet is full of those.
 This is more on why Bangalore is seen as immune to those incidents, and why it is not so.